 Hi, I’m Jeffrey.

-I'm a software engineer at Lab Zero.
+I’m a senior software engineer at Lab Zero.
 I enjoy taking the helm of development of web-based apps, particularly on the front-end side of things.
-I've been making websites since 1994, and I've always worked hard to stay on the cutting edge.
+I’ve been making websites since 1994, and I’ve always worked hard to stay on the cutting edge.

 Sites?
 Apps?
 Sure, whatever!

 I’m a big fan of anything that makes code more friendly to read and write.
 Strict linting rules?
 Yes please.
 Descriptive naming and unit tests to complement?
 But of course.
 That doesn’t mean there’s only one way of doing things, or that I can’t operate in an environment one could call “sub-optimal”.
 I’m all about doing good work, as correctly as possible, without sacrificing velocity.

 You can’t make an impression if you can’t describe what you’re doing.
 That’s why I care about imparting the things I’ve learned onto others.
 For years, I taught a free web development class at Noisebridge Hackerspace trying to get a more diverse group of people into the web industry.
 In my own work, I make sure that my clients and coworkers are on the same page, whether it’s during a simple pull request, or a project sign-off.

 Between dozens of clients and the occasional weekend of just messing around, a bunch of projects out in the wild have my fingerprints all over them.
 Here are a few worth checking out.

 I was the sole front-end developer for this Next.js-based blueprinting app for an electric car company.
 Worked closely with design and API devs to make an intuitive tool!